Eloagbawe/alx-higher_level_programming/0x0B-python-input_output/README.md

         You are not allowed to import any module

         Now, you have a simple implementation of a serialization and deserialization mechanism (concept of representation of an object to another format, without losing any information and allow us to rebuild an object based on this representation)

+12. Technical interview preparation:

+        Create a function def pascal_triangle(n): that returns a list of lists of integers representing the Pascal’s triangle of n:

+                Returns an empty list if n <= 0
+                You can assume n will be always an integer You are not allowed to import any module